-The ideal candidates for this fellowship have deep subject matter expertise and extensive experience in a domain related to health.
-While many applicants come from traditional health and health care backgrounds, individuals with diverse and unique perspectives are strongly encouraged to apply.
-Successful applicants have a record of exceptional professional accomplishment and are a recognized expert within their profession, community, institution, or organization.
+The ideal candidates for this fellowship have a record of exceptional professional accomplishment and are a recognized expert within their profession, community, institution, or organization.
+The fellowship strongly encourages individuals with diverse backgrounds, ideologies, and perspectives to apply.
 Because of the unique nature of working on Capitol Hill or in the executive branch and the uncertainty that often accompanies the legislative process, individuals who are flexible, team players, and fast learners tend to be more successful.
 A positive attitude, confidence, sense of humor, humility, listening skills, discretion, and patience are highly regarded.
 Those with strong emotional intelligence and networking skills will be able to maximize the value of this experience in their subsequent roles as leaders and influencers committed to building a healthier and more equitable future for the nation.